francescomaizza/francescomaizza/README.md

 - 🌱 I’m currently learning how not loosing my mind while looking for an internship
 - 💬 Ask me about Finance
 - 📫 How to reach me: Don't reach me
-- ⚡ Fun fact: I am probabily th only Luiss's Alumni on github.
+- ⚡ Fun fact: I am probabily the only Luiss's Alumni on github.